dokwork/zrunner/README.md

 You can override them by passing an option `--colors=<zon>`,where &lt;zon> is a representation of the [Colors](zrunner.FileReporter.Colors) structure.
-For example, let's change couple of default colors to make highlight groups more
+For example, let's change a couple of default colors to make highlight groups more
 obvious:
 ```zig
 zig build test -- --no-stack-trace --tests-only=test --colors=".{.title=.green, .namespace=.blue}" 2> /dev/null